 Here are some of the not-to-miss joys of the fair, one for each day:

 Fried Oreos: This is the holy grail of the fair -- the absolute thing you must eat.
-There's no real explanation, other than to say it's one of the best things you'll ever taste.
+There's no real explanation, other than to say it's one of the best treats you'll ever put in your mouth.
 Warm and crispy on the outside; gooey and crunchy on the inside.
 And all covered with powdered sugar.
-If you can only eat one thing, make it this.
-Some of the other crazy-sounding things also are good, including the fried Snickers, and the Krispy Kreme doughnut burger, topped with bacon, of course.
+If you can only eat one thing, make it a fried Oreo.
+Still hungry for more?
+Try the fried Snickers or the Krispy Kreme doughnut burger, topped with bacon, of course.

 Duck waterslide: In the building housing the champion chickens, don't miss the baby ducks.
 They slide down a short conveyor belt and splash into water, then climb back up and do it again.
 Also, say hello to the champion Gamecocks while you're there.

 High flying swings: Not for the faint of heart, but it's the best place to take a photo of your daredevil kid, flying high over a sea of humanity.

 Bag of doughnuts for the road: The doughnut stand stretches all along the walkway toward the parking lot.
 It's there for a reason.
 Snag a bag for the ride home (order the cinnamon-coated ones, and make it a large.)
 After all the other things you've done, you might as well cap the night off right.

 Fiske fries: It's one of the fair's oldest traditions and should almost be a requirement.
 Hot, crispy, gone in a flash.
 The mushrooms also are fabulous.

 Lemonade: It's fresh squeezed and oh, so refreshing.
 Buy the big cup and you can get it refilled at a discount.